axe MCP Server

 The axe MCP Server is a Model Context Protocol (MCP) server that integrates enterprise-grade accessibility testing directly into your development workflow.
 Built on the trusted axe platform, it enables developers to perform comprehensive accessibility scans and receive expert remediation guidance without leaving their IDE.

-Both tools integrate seamlessly with MCP-compatible clients (like Claude Desktop, VS Code with Copilot, or Cursor) and respect your organization's axe Configuration settings.
+These tools integrate seamlessly with MCP-compatible clients (like Claude Desktop, VS Code with Copilot, or Cursor) and respect your organization's axe Configuration settings.

 Getting Access

 Axe MCP Server is included in the Axe DevTools for Web bundle.
+A subscription that enables axe MCP Server access is set up by talking to a Deque sales representative.

 Tools & Capabilities